Timinator2000/Algorithm_X/06 - your turn/03 - einstein riddle.md

 And what are the tiles?
 They are the characteristics, of course.
 Your job is to place all the tiles on the grid.
 I am sure that sounds familiar.

-In Sudoku, some cells are prefilled and I suggested handling that by limiting the actions available for those cell to a single action, putting the correct number tile on that prefilled grid position.
+In Sudoku, some cells are prefilled and I suggested handling that by limiting the actions available for those cell to a single action, putting the correct number tile on each prefilled grid position.
 This puzzle has essentially prefilled the entire first row:

 >The characteristics in the first line will be ordered alphabetically…